onflow/flow-go/CONTRIBUTING.md

 ## Getting Started

-By the time you are reading this you should
+By the time you are reading this you should have already been assigned a work stream.
+Here's how to get started:

+* Familiarize yourself with the workflow below
+* Read through the [project setup](/docs/setup.md) instructions to install required tools
+* Read the documentation pertaining to [your stream](/docs/streams)
+* Browse the [remaining documentation](/docs) to get up to speed on things like testing, code style, and common patterns
+* Contact your stream lead to receive your first task

 ## Work Streams